acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 As you might have noticed, we defined a `@Outgoing("in-memory-stream")` which does not have any connectors defined in the `application.properties`.
 This is an in-memory stream and we are going to use it to produce the data in our REST API.

-Create or update your `..consumer.boundary.DataResource` to expose an endpoint `/data`.
+Create or update your consumers `DataResource` class to expose an endpoint `/data`.
 Create a `@GET` annotated endpoint to emit a `Multi<SensorMeasurement>` as a stream of data.
 To read the data from the in-memory stream create an injected field `@Channel(in-memory-stream") Multi<SensorMeasurement> channel` and simply return this channel in your API.
 Set up the annotations for your reactive rest-easy endpoint to convert the data to JSON.

 {{% details title="Hint" %}}